23rd May 2019

 How to get an Emergency Dentist Appointment in London

-Life can be unpredictable, resulting in the need for an emergency dentist appointment.
+Life can be unpredictable, resulting in the need for an emergency dentist appointment in London.
 Maybe it was a stumble on a night out, a sports injury, or just an unfortunate slip-up during your day to day life, but accident and injury can come for us all.
-Here’s how to get an emergency dentist appointment in London.
+Here’s how to get an emergency dentist in London.

 Come to Crescent Lodge Dental Practice

-Our dental practice in Clapham offers emergency dentist appointments to all who need them.
+Our dental practice emergency dentist appointments in London to all who need them.
 We offer convenient opening hours (as late as 8pm Monday-Thursday) because we don’t want your care to be strictly limited to your typical working hours.
-We always aim to see those seeking an emergency dentist appointment on the same day of the enquiry, especially if you are in pain.
+We always aim to see those seeking an emergency dentist in London on the same day of the enquiry, especially if you are in pain.
 During out of hours practice, please call 111.

-At your emergency dentist appointment, we will treat the immediate area of trauma with a temporary solution before arranging with you a formal appointment for a more permanent solution.
+At your emergency dentist appointment in London, we will treat the immediate area of trauma with a temporary solution before arranging with you a formal appointment for a more permanent solution.
 For example, we can place a temporary dressing, perform simple extractions, and refer you to specialist services if needed.
-An emergency dentist appointment consists of us performing what is clinically necessary to stop any pain and provide a temporary solution.
+An emergency dentist appointment in London consists of us performing what is clinically necessary to stop any pain and provide a temporary solution.

 Making a second appointment to return to us for restorative dentistry or a more permanent solution is no longer considered an emergency, and charges may be applied.
 If you have a chipped tooth, for example, restoring this tooth with dental composite will incur extra charges.